-The Resilient and Liveable Cities Lab aims to increase the evidence base on the role of natural infrastructure for urban resilience and climate adaptation in Asia-Pacific, and inform policy and practice to create more resilient and inclusive cities.
+The Resilient and Liveable Cities Lab at Nanyang Technological University aims to increase the evidence base on the role of natural infrastructure for urban resilience and climate adaptation in Asia-Pacific, and inform policy and practice to create more resilient and inclusive cities.
 The research is supported by the Singapore National Research Foundation (NRFF12-2020-0009).

 I am an Assistant Professor at Nanyang Technological University (NTU)’s Asian School of the Environment.
 My research and teaching focus on urban ecosystem services, ecosystem-based management, and water resource management.
 Prior to joining NTU, I was a senior scientist with the Natural Capital Project at Stanford University, where I conducted ecosystem services assessments and developed decision-support tools.
 I am also the co-founder of Co-Risk Labs, a cooperative promoting reflexive and collaborative practices in the field of climate and disaster risk management.
 I graduated with a Master in Civil and Environmental Engineering from Ecole Centrale Nantes, France, and a PhD from Monash University, Australia, and have previously worked as an environmental engineer in Phnom Penh, Cambodia.